swiftlang/swift-evolution/proposals/0294-package-executable-targets.md

 ## Alternatives considered

-There are various other ways of designating a target as executable:
+There are various other ways that could have been considered for designating a target as executable:

 #### As a new parameter on `target`